Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Methods

 \subsection{Dense Instance Segmentation Model}

-Due to the iterative proposal generation, DiffRegFormer necessitates multiple model executions at inference, posing a computational burden if the entire model runs on the raw image at each step during training.
+The iterative proposal generation in DiffRegFormer necessitates multiple model executions at inference.
+That poses a computational burden if the entire model runs on the raw image at each step during training.
 To address this issue, we decouple the image encoder from the remaining modules.
 This strategy enables the encoder to extract multi-scale feature maps from the raw input image only once.
-Then subsequent modules operate for iterative refinement of box and mask predictions from an initial state of Gaussian noise conditioned on these deep features.
+Then, subsequent modules operate for iterative refinement of box and mask predictions from an initial state of Gaussian noise conditioned on these deep features.
 Moreover, to facilitate the mask-decoder training, we introduce a novel sampling module that randomly selects positive samples from each class, ensuring a balanced distribution of class-wise regional features.
-This, thereby, facilitates the learning of object representations with lower frequencies in the dataset.
-In summary, the DiffRegFormer comprises four components: \begin{itemize} \item \textbf{Encoder}: Processes the raw input image once to extract multi-scale feature maps for bbox-decoder and mask-decoder seperately. \item \textbf{Bbox-decoder}: Utilizes the extracted feature maps to iteratively refine bounding box predictions. \item \textbf{Sampling Module}: Stablizes the training by randomly selecting class-wise balanced positive samples for the mask-decoder . \item \textbf{Mask-decoder}: Iteratively refines mask predictions based on the sampled regional features. \end{itemize}
+That facilitates learning object representations with lower frequencies in the dataset.
+In summary, the DiffRegFormer comprises four components: \begin{itemize} \item \textbf{Encoder}: Processes the raw input image once to extract multi-scale feature maps for bbox-decoder and mask-decoder separately. \item \textbf{Bbox-decoder}: Utilizes the extracted feature maps to iteratively refine bounding box predictions. \item \textbf{Sampling Module}: Stabilizes the training by randomly selecting class-wise balanced positive samples for the mask-decoder. \item \textbf{Mask-decoder}: Iteratively refines mask predictions based on the sampled regional features. \end{itemize}